 Each year 13-15 students are selected for the staff of the North Carolina Banking Institute journal, which publishes student notes and comments and solicits articles from banking industry professionals.
 Ten 3Ls are selected each year from the 2L staff members to serve as journal editors.
 The journal is published in conjunction with an annual continuing legal education program on banking law, the Banking Institute, which attracts nationally prominent speakers.
 Staff and editors work closely with the journal’s faculty advisor, Professor Lissa Broome.

 Staff members receive advice on their journal notes from members of the center’s board of advisors and interact with board members at the Banking Institute.
 The editor-in-chief and the institute editor serve as ex officio members of the center’s board of advisors for the year they are in office and the year following law school graduation.
 They attend the board’s two meetings each year.
 Editors on the journal also receive scholarships.

-Four or five practitioners are invited as guest lecturers on their topic of expertise to Professor Broome’s fall Banking Law class.
-The guest lectures are open to any student, though students enrolled in the course have the opportunity for a spot at a lunch with the speaker following the talk.
+Four or five practitioners are invited to join Professor Broome’s fall Banking Law class and answer questions about their careers and areas of expertise.
 Recent speakers have talked about the Volcker Rule, derivatives, bank supervision and enforcement, and FDIC deposit insurance and failed bank resolution.